 Home Valley Station re-opens

-Heritage cattle station, Home Valley Station in Western Australia’s spectacular East Kimberley, will be welcoming guests from 29 April 2016 following its annual hiatus over the wet season.
-To celebrate the re-opening, a two night Outback package* is on offer, with prices starting from $210 per person, twin share.
+Home Valley Station in Western Australia’s spectacular East Kimberley, will be welcoming guests from 1 May 2017 following its annual hiatus over the wet season.
+To celebrate the re-opening, the heritage cattle station will offer a two night package* from $210 per person, twin share.

-Home Valley Station offers a range of accommodation options for travellers – from comfortable Guesthouse Rooms and quaint Grass Castles overlooking Bindoola Creek to Eco Tents and camping facilities.
+Home Valley Station offers a range of accommodation options for travellers – from comfortable Guesthouse Rooms and elegant Grass Castles overlooking Bindoola Creek to Eco Tents and camping facilities.

 For further information go to: www.hvstation.com.au